AnielloPiscopo/hyperskill-to-do-list/README.md

 ---

-## Soft Delete & Cascade Logic
+## Soft Delete, Cascade & Permanent Delete

-Rather than permanently deleting tasks and boards, the API supports archiving:
+Rather than permanently deleting tasks and boards outright, the API supports archiving first:

 - **Archiving a task** marks it as `is_archived=True`.
 It disappears from `GET /tasks/` but isn't deleted.
 - **Archiving a board** archives the board *and* cascades the archive to all of its active tasks.
 - **Restoring a board** restores the board itself.
 Tasks stay archived unless `?restore_tasks=true` is passed, in which case all of the board's archived tasks are restored too.
+- **Permanently deleting a task or board** is only allowed once it's archived.
+A board additionally requires that it have no tasks left attached to it, so a board can never disappear and silently take unreviewed tasks with it through the API's normal flow.
-- **Bulk endpoints** (`archive-all` / `restore-all`) accept an optional `ids` list in the request body.
-If `ids` is omitted or empty, the operation applies to all of the user's tasks/boards.
+- **Bulk endpoints** (`archive-all` / `restore-all` / `delete-all`) accept an optional `ids` list in the request body.
+If `ids` is omitted or empty, the operation applies to all of the user's eligible tasks/boards.

-The archive/restore logic lives in dedicated service modules (`task/services`, `board/services`) rather than in the views, keeping the views focused on request/response handling and permission checks.
+The archive/restore/delete logic lives in dedicated service modules (`task/services`, `board/services`) rather than in the views, keeping the views focused on request/response handling and permission checks.

 ---